AkramNsir/LeaveManagementApp/README.md

   ```

   4. Set Up Environment Variables:
-  Create a environment.ts file in the root directory and add the necessary environment variables.
+  Create an environment.ts file in the root directory and add the necessary environment variables.
 An example environment.ts file:
   ```
   export const environment = {
   url: your_base_api_url,